Peter Mohr shares insight for Elora & Fergus businesses

 Ryan Joyce chats with Peter Mohr, owner of multiple local Elora & Fergus businesses including Shoetopia and SaniMist.
 He is also the owner of Entrepreneur Counsel which provides business and development coaching for entrepreneurs and he’s a member of the Centre Wellington Economic Development Task Force.
 They discuss reopening and feedback from customers changes for local businesses, new cleaning procedures, and more!

 Peter Mohr owns several Centre Wellington businesses.
 He shares advice for reopening, local impacts, store changes and more.

-How is reopening in Centre Wellington and what major shopping changes he's noticed?
+How is reopening in Centre Wellington and what major shopping changes has he's noticed?

 Peter outlines how he's had to change his stores and the feedback from customers

 He shares new sanitization procedures and reducing risk with SaniMist